truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 When reporting an issue, download a system debug file taken immediately following the issue occurrence.
 This captures the system configuration information and logs iXsystems needs to help resolve your issues.
-Upload this debug to private attachments area using the link provided when you open a Jira ticket.
+Upload this debug to the private attachments area using the link provided when you open a Jira ticket.
 After uploading the file, link the attachment to the Jira ticket number before you click **Save**.

 Support is also available through the TrueNAS [Community Forums, blog, and Discord]){{< relref "/content/Contributing/IssueReporting/_index.md" >}}.